QuBo-Delft/QuBo/docs/misc/backlog.md

 - As a TA I want to join a question board using a code that is reserved for administrators so that I can moderate it.
 - As a TA I want to delete certain questions so that the questions on the board stay relevant.
 ---
+- As an admin I want to be able to restart the server without losing any data so that all scheduled question boards remain accessible.
+- As an admin I want to be able to recover the system state if the server goes down so that no data is lost.
+---
 ### Should have
 ---
 - As a lecturer I want to have new questions appear automatically so that I don't have to manually refresh the question board.